Being a parent is one of the most difficult — but most rewarding — jobs I have ever had.

 You watch your children grow from someone in need of constant attention and care until, all too sudden, they become independent, self-sufficient young adults.
 While neither of my children have reached that final stage where they “fly the coop,” I can sense it in the not too distant future.
 For me, raising the federally endangered Hine’s emerald dragonfly at the District’s Urban Stream Research Center — while obviously different — also has many parallels to parenthood.

-We started captive rearing Hine’s larvae in 2016 because the species was in decline, especially in Illinois.
+We started captive rearing Hine’s larvae in 2016 because the only endangered dragonfly in the U.S. was in decline, especially in Illinois.
 The Hine’s population is estimated at only 200 adults, which is incredibly low for an insect.
 So the need is great to boost their population over normal reproduction rates, and that’s where we step in as foster parents of sorts.

 First, before we can raise the dragonflies, we have to go out and collect eggs from them, which is no small feat.
 We capture females while they’re in flight and “trick” them into laying their eggs in a container with water.
 We accomplish this by dipping the tip of their abdomen (the part that looks like a tail) into the water, which makes them think it’s time to lay eggs.
 Collecting eggs in this way does not hurt the female, nor does it hurt the Hine’s population, since usually only one egg out of 100 makes it to adulthood.